ghga-de/ghga-datasteward-kit/README.md

 The user needs to provide a config yaml containing information as described [here](./s3_upload_config.md).

-In addition to these general configuration options, each invocation of this script needs 2 additional parameters passed to the command line:
-1. The path to the file on the local file system
-2. A human readable alias for the file (choose a unique one)

-An output file is written to the specified output directory under \<alias\>.json.
-If such a file already exists, an error is thrown.
+An overview of important information about each the upload is written to a file called
+\<alias\>.json in the output directory.

-The resulting file is owner read-only and contains the following information:
+It contains the following information:
 1. The file alias
 2. A unique identifier for the file
 3. The local file path